Revantabiswas/NIRVANA_OIL/README.md

 # **NIRVANA_OIL: AI-Powered Oil Spill and Anomaly Detection System**
+## Created By Revanta Biswas And Srishti Gupta
 ## **Detailed Workflow for Nirvana**

 Nirvana is an advanced maritime monitoring system that combines **AIS data** and **satellite SAR imagery** to detect **anomalies in vessel behavior** and **oil spills**.
 The system now incorporates AI agents for **enhanced anomaly detection, decision-making, and automated reporting**.